Mera Peak Climbing Overview

 Mera Peak Climbing is one of the most famous peak-climbing journeys in Nepal.
 Mera Peak at 6,476 meters in the Everest Region is the highest yet straightforward trekking peak that is not on the technical side of Peak Climbing.
 Climbing Mera Peak is taken as practice or basic preparation and acclimatizing a bit to the higher altitude before attempting Mount Everest or other eight-thousanders.

-The Mera Peak trail is an isolated off-the-beaten-path that goes through the Hinku Valley.
-The first climbers of Mount Everest, Tenzing Norway Sherpa, and Sir Edmund Hillary, initiated the practice of ascending Mera peak both before and after the Everest expedition.
+The Mera Peak trail is an isolated off-the-beaten path that goes through the Hinku Valley.
+The first climbers of Mount Everest, Tenzing Norway Sherpa, and Sir Edmund Hillary, initiated the practice of ascending Mera Peak both before and after the Everest expedition.
 Since then, there has been constant excitement about its popularity, which has been rising over time.

 Our 17-day climb to Mera Peak is an excellent option for beginners and those with moderate experience.
 Although the peak is at more than 6000 heights, climbing and technical skills are not mandatory, and we assure you that it is possible with proper guidance.

 We begin by sightseeing the UNESCO World Heritage Sites of Kathmandu such as the Pashupatinath Temple, Boudhanath Stupa, Kathmandu Durbar Square, and Swayambhunath Stupa.
 Our climbing journey begins with a scenic flight to Lukla and heads towards Chhuthang, east of Lukla – through the forest.
 The next few days we head to Thuli Kharka followed by Kothe and Thangnak.
 Then after crossing several suspension bridges, we reach Khare, acclimatizing in between and preparing our mindset.
-Next, we head to Mera High Camp and finally attempt the summit of Mera Peak and return back.
+Next, we head to Mera High Camp and finally attempt the summit of Mera Peak and return.

 Mera Peak Climbing Highlights